data-creative/data-creative.github.io/_posts/2017-06-19-tonebase-api.md

 <img class="img-responsive" src="{{ site.base_url }}/assets/img/posts/tonebase-final-erd.png" alt="">

-> The "Rails ERD" gem generated this diagram based on actual properties and architecture of the final database.
+> The "Rails ERD" gem auto-generated this diagram based on actual properties and architecture of the final database.
+So easy!